arjun3333/MyFirstApp/README.md

 • Language: Swift<br />
 • Device: iPhone<br />
 • Use Core Data: unchecked.<br />
+-With the project template panel where we are able to select a template matching the type of project we want to develop.<br />
+ The toolbar located on the top edge of the window allows for the selection of the target platform, providing options to develop an application for iOS, watchOS, tvOS or macOS.<br />

  ![8](https://user-images.githubusercontent.com/74371450/106781508-27332b80-666f-11eb-961d-1d287c7c234e.png)<br />
  -Next<br />
 Leave create local git repository unchecked.<br />